marksgraham/OCT-Converter/README.md

 ## Updates
 16 June 2022
 - Initial support for reading Optovue OCTs
+- Laterality is now extracted separately for each OCT/fundus image for .e2e files.

 24 Aug 2021
 - Reading the Bioptigen .OCT format is now supported